-- It is common to have any of the following in the first 7-10 days after brain surgery:

-- Headache

-- Pain at the incision site

-- Swelling or bruising in the face or area around your incision (this may include swelling around the eyes or eyes being swollen shut)

-- Nausea/Vomiting

-- Sore throat or mild difficulty swallowing

-- Dizziness, especially when standing, lying down, or turning side to side

-- Trouble sleeping or concentrating

-- Fatigue

-- Constipation, especially if you are taking pain medication

-- Strong pain medications can cause drowsiness and sleep disturbance, and lengthen your recovery time.
-Therefore, we generally do not recommend taking them while you recuperate.
+- It is common to have any of the following in the first 7-10 days after shunt surgery: - Headache (especially when going from lying down to sitting up) - Pain at the incision site - Sore throat or mild difficulty swallowing - Dizziness, especially when standing, lying down, or turning side to side - - Fatique - Constipation, especially if you are taking pain medication - Strong pain medications can cause drowsiness and sleep disturbance, and lengthen your recovery time.
+We generally do not recommend taking them while you recuperate.
 If needed, they will be prescribed for you at the time of discharge.
-Do not take any medications that have not been specifically prescribed for you. - If you normally take medications for headaches, these may be resumed after surgery except if they contain aspirin or ibuprofen (ask Dr. Vasudevan or your pharmacist if you are unsure). - If you took narcotic/opioid medications (prescription painkillers) before surgery, do not take these in addition to any pain medicine that have been prescribed for you post-operatively. - Treatment guidelines: - Tylenol (Acetaminophen): Follow the instructions on the bottle and do not take more than directed.
+Do not take any medications that have not been specifically prescribed for you. - If you normally take medications for headaches, these may be resumed after surgery except if they contain aspirin or ibuprofen. - If you took narcotic/opioid medications (prescription painkillers) before surgery, do not take these in addition to any pain medicine that have been prescribed for you.

+- Treatment guidelines: - Tylenol (Acetaminophen): Follow the instructions on the bottle and do not take more than directed.
 Remember that "extra strength" Tylenol usually cannot be taken as often as regular strength.
-Some other pain medications also contain Tylenol; if you are taking these you should not consume any additional Tylenol. - Ice packs: Can be useful directly over the incision to help with pain.
-Make sure to wrap with a cloth to avoid getting your incision wet. - Stool softeners (e.g. Miralax, Senna) or gentle laxatives: Widely available over-the-counter and useful for constipation. - Avoid the use of NSAID pain relievers (aspirin, Advil, Motrin, ibuprofen, Aleve, naproxen, meloxicam, and others) until specifically cleared by Dr. Vasudevan or another physician. - Facial or incision swelling may be improved with ice packs or by keeping the head elevated while sleeping. - Keep track of your pain and comfort levels.
+Some other pain medications also contain Tylenol; if you are taking these you should not consume any additional Tylenol. - lce packs: Can be useful directly over the incision to help with pain.
+Make sure to wrap with a cloth to avoid getting your incision wet. - Stool softeners (e.g. Miralax, Senna) or gentle laxatives: Widely available over-the-counter and useful for constipation. - Avoid the use of NSAID pain relievers (aspirin, Advil, Motrin, ibuprofen, Aleve, naproxen, meloxicam, and others) until specifically cleared by Dr. Vasudevan or another physician. - Keep track of your pain and comfort levels.
 It is normal to have good days and bad days, and for pain and discomfort to be slightly worse as you increase your activity levels but your general condition should be improving with time.
 If this is not the case, please contact us so we can better understand your symptoms.